 Thursday August 24, 2017, 2017 AU/NZ/JPN

 - 7.00 a.m.
 Sydney, Canberra, Melbourne;

 The WEBINAR will run for approximately 1 hour

 Open the link for detailed times and how to calculate the time where you live, if not listed above: https://www.timeanddate.com/worldclock/fixedtime.html?msg=DAI+Webinar+%22Dementia+101%22&iso=20170824T07&p1=240&ah=1&am=30

 You will receive an email confirmation that contains login details and instructions on how to join the online Webinar.

 COST TO ATTEND:

+If you are EMPLOYED or SELF EMPLOYED, we ask sincerely that you do not register as an unemployed family carer or a member of DAI.
 The VERY modest fee for this service supports your education, and also supports our work, which most importantly, directly enables people with dementia to live with a higher quality of life.